Texas Labor Laws Guide

 Tipped minimum wage in Texas

-Any employee in the state of Texas who receives more than $20 in tips per month is considered a tipped employee under the US Department of Labor.
+Any employee in the state of Texas who receives more than $20 in tips per month is considered a tipped employee under the federal law on minimum wages for tipped employees.

 Tipped employees in Texas receive $2.13 per hour.

-Since $2.13 per hour is below the federal minimum wage, tipped employees must make at least $7.25 per hour when the hourly wage and tips combine.
+Since $2.13 per hour is below the federal minimum wage, tipped employees must make at least $7.25 per hour when the hourly wage and tips are combined.

-If this is not the case, the employer is liable for making up the difference.
+If this isn’t the case, the employer is liable for making up the difference.

 Subminimum wage allows employers to pay certain employees a wage that is less than the minimum wage.